-Pamela Gardner is a 37 year old mother of 6 has been married to Steven Gardner since 2003.
+Pamela Gardner is a 42 year old mother of 7 has been married to Steven Gardner since 2003.
 They met at a Paul Wilbur concert at her pro-Israel pentecostal Baptist church…huh?
 Don’t paint Baptists into a box.
 They married only 7 weeks after meeting.
-Pam became an Emergency Room nurse after they were married, but she is now a SICU/CVICU RN with her sites set on becoming a CRNA in the next few years.
+Pam became an Emergency Room nurse after they were married, but she is now a senior SRNA at USC School of Medicine and will be a CRNA in the spring of 2022.
 An accomplished singer, she has been blessed to lead worship at Gates to Zion, Restoration of Israel, Living Wells, and other fellowships in North and South Carolina.
 Her commitment to God’s Word, His Messiah, and how they impact her and her roles has helped her minister to her family and countless women.
 Her heart’s desire is to teach her children the ways of God by sharing the truths of Torah with the understanding that comes from the Ruach HaKodesh.
 Her first love, Yeshua, has blessed her with a very discerning spirit that empowers her to stand boldly in her faith.